sugartechllc/Nest/README.md

 ***04/07/2025: I struggled to add new Nest devices to become visible to the api.
 Only after I followed step-by-step the [Getting Started Guide](https://developers.google.com/nest/device-access/get-started), did I find out how.
-It took me too a Google page where the new devices were listed, and a toggle had to be enabled so that they would be visible on the `devices/` endpoint.
+It took me to a Google page where the new devices were listed, and a toggle had to be enabled so that they would be visible on the `devices/` endpoint.
 I had been neglecting to copy the URLs into the browser and run them there.
 Also, use Chrome.
-It is much better integrated into the Google ecosystem.***
+It is integrated much better into the Google ecosystem.***

 ***02/17/2023: It looks like they have really improved the GCP provisioning process.
 These instructions may need to be rewritten (after testing the current GCP scheme).***